 - Robots must protect themselves without violating the other rules.

-Anyway, this branch is one of the most observed mainly in Japan, they research to the maximum the development of autonomous machines, after all the world is always looking for this type of product.
-Especially in the field of AI, Japan is one of the biggest references in the field.
-However, if we think about it from another angle, we will see that the more robots working, the less human beings there will be, that is, reducing jobs even more and requiring even more qualified people to work.
+Anyway, this branch is one of the most observed mainly in Japan, they research the development of autonomous machines, after all, the world is always looking for this type of product.
+Mainly in the area of AI, Japan is one of the biggest references in the area.
+However, if we look at it from another angle, we will see that the more robots working, the fewer human beings there will be, that is, reducing jobs even more and requiring even more skilled people for the jobs.
 But that discussion is not relevant in this article.

 Automotive industry in Japan

-The term automotive was created from automobiles Greek (self) and Latin motivus (motion) to represent any form of self-powered vehicle.
+The term automotive was created from automobiles Greeks (self) and Latin motive (of motion) to represent any form of self-powered vehicle.
 This term was proposed by Elmer Sperry (Elmer Ambrose Sperry was an American inventor and entrepreneur.)

-I don't even need to comment on the size of this sector and the income it has.
-To do this, just look at the street, depending on the city you can count dozens or even hundreds in a single day.
-But this technology sector does not only belong to cars, it also includes motorcycles, boats, agricultural and road machinery, etc. However, we will focus only on the cars, as this is the most relevant to the article.
+I don't even need to comment, the size of this sector and the income it has.
+To do this, just look at the street, depending on the city, you can count dozens or even hundreds in a single day.
+But this technology sector does not belong only to cars, it also includes motorcycles, boats, agricultural and road machinery, etc. However, we will only focus on cars, as it is the one that has the most relevance for the article.

-THE industry automaker from Japan is one of the largest industries in the world.
-Japan was among the three countries with the highest production of cars since the 1960s, surpassing Germany, which is one of the major references in this sector.
-The automotive industry in Japan grew rapidly from the 1970s until the 1990s (when it targeted both the domestic market and exports).
-After the entry of Chinese manufacturers in the 2000s and economic fluctuations in the United States, Japan was ranked as the third largest automotive producer in the world with an annual production of 9.9 million cars in 2012.
+Japan's automobile industry is one of the largest industries in the world.
+Japan was among the three countries with the highest production of cars since the 1960s, surpassing Germany, which is one of the great references in this sector.
+The automotive industry in Japan grew rapidly from the 1970s to the 1990s (when it targeted both the domestic market and exports).
+After the entry of Chinese manufacturers in the 2000s and economic fluctuations in the United States, Japan ranked as the third largest automotive producer in the world with an annual production of 9.9 million automobiles in 2012.

-Japanese investments have helped to develop the industry in many countries in recent decades.
-In the 1970s, Japan was a pioneer in manufacturing robotics of vehicles.
-The country is home to a large number of companies that produce cars, construction vehicles, motorcycles and motorcycles.
-Among them we can mention Honda, Nissan, Suzuki, Mitsubishi, Yamaha and Mazda and several others, among them the majority are large multinational companies extremely popular in Brazil.
+Japanese investments have helped to develop industry in many countries over the past few decades.
+In the 1970s, Japan pioneered robotic vehicle manufacturing.
+The country is home to a large number of companies that produce cars, construction vehicles, motorcycles and motorbikes.
+Among them we can mention Honda, Nissan, Suzuki, Mitsubishi, Yamaha and Mazda and several others, among them most are large multinational companies that are extremely popular in Brazil.

-The industry Automotive involves a wide range of companies and organizations involved in the design, development, manufacture, marketing and sales of motor vehicles.
-This is one of the most important economic sectors in Japan and the world in recipe .
-The automotive industry does not include industries dedicated to car maintenance after delivery to the end user, such as car repair shops and fuel stations, this means that this sector manages to generate even more income indirectly in the countries' economy.
+The automotive industry involves a wide range of companies and organizations involved in the design, development, manufacture, marketing and sales of motor vehicles.
+This is one of Japan's most important economic sectors in the world by revenue.
+The automotive industry does not include industries dedicated to the maintenance of cars after delivery to the end user, such as car repair shops and fuel stations, which means that this sector manages to generate even more income indirectly in the economy of countries.